conan-io/conan-io.github.io/_posts/2021-10-13-New-conan-release-1-41.markdown

                                                    # default, but declared for completion

         # self.cpp.source and self.cpp.build are used for editable mode
+        # this information is relative to the source and build folders
         self.cpp.source.includedirs = ["hpp"]
         self.cpp.build.libdirs = ["."]
         self.cpp.build.bindirs = ["."]